BYLAWS OF LAW LIBRARIANS OF NEW ENGLAND, INC. (1)

 A majority of the officers and committee chairs then appointed shall constitute a quorum for the transaction of business at any meeting of the Association Leadership.
 At any meeting at which a quorum is present, a majority of those members present shall decide any matter, unless a different vote is specified by law, the Articles of Organization, or these Bylaws.

 Section 1.
 Creation

 There shall be such committees and Association representatives to other organizations as determined by a majority of the Association Leadership.
 Substantial committee restructuring shall be determined by a majority vote of the members.

 The President shall make all appointments and reappointments of committee chairpersons, committee members, and Association representatives.

 Each committee chairperson and Association representative shall submit a written report to the Association’s Secretary before the Annual Meeting.

 Section 4.
 Removal

-The President, with the approval of a majority of the Executive Committee, may terminate the appointment of any committee chairperson, committee member, or Association representative.
+The President, with cause and the approval of a majority of the Association Leadership, may terminate the appointment of any committee chairperson, committee member, or Association representative.

 Section 5.
 Term of Appointment

 Unless otherwise specified by the President, all committees and Association representative appointments are for a term of one year.